Shubhranil-Basak/Automatic-Traffic-Light/README.md

 //This code is not a assembly structure
 //This code can be run to check whether the code is providing
 //the required outputs according to the given inputs.
+//We used time library for testing purposes
+//In the original C code, we used a counter instead

 #include <time.h>
 #include <stdio.h>